AnjaleeNeelika/futurecode-backend-task/README.md

 ```

 ### 3. Configure environment variables
-Create a .env file at the root of the project referring the .env.example file and include the necessary information.
+Create a .env file at the root of the project (refer the .env.example file) and include the necessary information.
 ```bash
 DB_URL=your_db_url
 PORT=your_port